ddml: Double/debiased machine learning in Stata: Applications

 \subsubsection{Step 2: Add supervised machine learners for estimating conditional expectations.}

 In this step, we specify which machine learning programs should be used for the estimation of the conditional expectations $E[Y\vert \bm{X}]$ and $E[D\vert \bm{X}]$.
 For each conditional expectation, at least one learner is required.
-For illustrative purposes, we consider \texttt{regress} for linear regression, \texttt{cvlasso} for cross-validated lasso and \texttt{rforest} for random forests.
+For illustrative purposes, we consider \texttt{regress} for linear regression, \texttt{pystacked} with the \texttt{m(lassocv)} option for cross-validated lasso (as an example of how to use \texttt{pystacked} to estimate a single learner) and \texttt{rforest} for random forests.
 When using \texttt{rforest}, we need to add the option \texttt{vtype(none)} since the post-estimation \texttt{predict} command of \texttt{rforest} does not support variable types.